huangxiyao/casci/jenkins-docker/ReadMe.md

 * The images use the Linux [Filesystem Hierarchy Standard](https://en.wikipedia.org/wiki/Filesystem_Hierarchy_Standard) (FHS).
 This is the preferred directory layout for Linux systems.

-* The containers created by these images are can be immutable; all mutable state can be maintained in mounted volumes.
+* The containers created by these images can be immutable; all mutable state can be maintained in mounted volumes.
 This is a Docker security best-practice.

 * Derived images can add plugins via their Dockerfile using the supplied `plugins.sh` utility.
 The official image provides similar functionality but requires the builder of the derived image to resolve transitive plugin dependencies manually.